ldtteam/MinecoloniesWiki/pages/src/source/workers/courier.md

 **Note:** You MUST build the Warehouse to at least level 1 so the Courier can do their work.

-**Note:** You can have up to 10 Couriers per Warehouse, depending on the Warehouse's level.
-The default [configuration](../../source/misc/configfile) only allows for 1 Warehouse, but this can be changed.
-However, Couriers assigned to subsequent Warehouses will only see the items in the Warehouse they are assigned to.
+**Note:** You can have up to 10 Couriers per Warehouse (2 per Warehouse level, up to level 5 Warehouse).
+Couriers will only see the items in the Warehouse they are assigned to.